Sebastiano Tecchio

-Life
+Early life

-Born in Vicenza, he graduated at the University of Padua in law and worked as lawyer when Vicenza was part Kingdom of Lombardy–Venetia.
+Born in Vicenza, he graduated from the University of Padua in law.

-In 1849 he fought against the Austrian Empire during the First Italian War of Independence and after the Battle of Novara he was forced to leave his hometown to live in exile in the Kingdom of Sardinia where he was, for a brief time, a minister.
-From 1849 to 1859 he was elected as member of chamber of deputies the lower house of the Italian parliament.
-After the birth of the Kingdom of Italy his political career continued and he became president of the lower house of the parliament of the kingdom between 1862 and 1863.
+He worked as a lawyer when Vicenza was part of the Kingdom of Lombardy–Venetia.
+In 1849, he fought against the Austrian Empire during the First Italian War of Independence and after the Battle of Novara, he was forced to leave his hometown to live in exile in the Kingdom of Sardinia where he was, for a brief time, a minister.

+Political career

+From 1849 to 1859, he was elected to the Chamber of Deputies, the lower house of the Italian parliament.
+After the creation of the Kingdom of Italy, his political career continued, and he became president of the lower house of the parliament of the kingdom between 1862 and 1863.

-In 1866, after the Third Italian War of Independence, he was named senator by king Victor Emmanuel II.
-In the 1870s he was also president of the appeal court of Venice, the highest judiciary body in the region of Veneto.
-In 1876 he was elected president of the Senate and was forced to resign from this post due to his strong support to the irredentismo.
+In 1866, after the Third Italian War of Independence, he was named senator by King Victor Emmanuel II.
+In the 1870s, he was also president of the appeal court of Venice, the highest judiciary body in the region of Veneto.
+In 1876, he was elected president of the Senate and was forced to resign from this post due to his strong support for the irredentismo.

+Death

 He died in Venice in 1886.